worndpress/Worndpress/wp-includes/ID3/readme.txt

   * Lyrics3 tags (always located at end-of-file)
   * APE tags (always located at end-of-file)
   Maybe-will-work:
-  * Quicktime (will work if needed metadata is before 2GB offset, that is if the file has been hinted/optimized for streaming)
+  * Quicktime (will work if needed meatdata is before 2GB offset, that is if the file has been hinted/optimized for streaming)
   * RIFF.WAV (should work fine, but gives warnings about not being able to parse all chunks)